 It was reported that the station began broadcasting "in earnest."
 A special insert in the Champaign-Urbana Courier the following month featured the programming and details on the station's plans to include local origination with a newly constructed studio on the second floor of the Inman Hotel.

-The original staff at WCHU included Vice President Milton Friedland, who had been with WICS since 1953 and would oversee the operation at WCHU.
+The original staff at WCHU included Vice President Milton Friedland, who had been with WICS since 1953 and would oversee the operation.
 Jerry Merrit was the Chief Engineer, and Jack Hoskins was the Program Director.
 All of the personnel would be located at WICS.
 At WCHU, the staff consisted of Mr. and Mrs. Harry Eskew.
-Mr. Eskew was from technical services at WICS and would oversee the new station in Champaign.
-His wife was a former Traffic Manager and would serve as Office Manager at the station.
+Mr. Eskew was from WICS's technical services and would oversee the new station in Champaign.
+His wife was a former Traffic Manager and would serve as the station's Office Manager.
 Meanwhile, Jerry Dodds served as Account Executive, and Bob Daniels served as Announcer.
 Other Engineers on staff included Roger Thorp and Glen Horton.

-By August of 1960, it was announced that WCHU should be able to broadcast in color, perhaps by the time of the telecast of the 1960 World Series.
+By August of 1960, it was announced that WCHU would be able to broadcast in color, perhaps by the time of the 1960 World Series telecast.
 Milton D. Friedland stated that "color is here to stay...RCA and NBC have invested tremendously in developing color TV and will transmit every color show they have."
 The investment in color casting at WCHU was in the $15-20,000 range.
-Friedland announced some of the shows that would be broadcast in color by WCHU, including "Jack Paar, Perry Como, Dinah Shore will all be in color."
+Friedland announced some of the shows that would be broadcast in color by WCHU, including "Jack Paar, Perry Como, and Dinah Shore will all be in color."
 By then, though, WICS had been broadcasting in color for three years.
 Unfortunately, WICD, the Danville sister station, would not broadcast in color.
-It's apparent that the vintage 1953 transmitter of WICD could not be retrofitted to accommodate the addition of the equipment needed to color cast.
-I would assume that the investment in color casting for the Danville station was simply not financially practical, as a completely new transmitter would have been required.
+The vintage 1953 transmitter for WICD could not be retrofitted to accommodate the equipment needed for color casting.
+I would assume that the investment in color-casting for the Danville station was not financially feasible, as a completely new transmitter would have been required.
 WICD would not broadcast an NBC signal in color until 1967.

 At right is a photo of the WDAN Radio and Television Studios, probably taken sometime in 1953-54.
 The address is 1500 North Washington in Danville.
 It was built to fit into the residential neighborhood, sprouting all around the original transmitter site of WDAN Radio, built in 1938.
 See the original transmitter building at the History of WDAN.